 ALSO READGenes causing intellectual disabilities identified Fifteen genes behind intellectual disabilities identified Where people with disabilities, health disorders find a match (Lifestyle Feature) One dead after car hits people at Marseille bus stop Five abominable habits people need to stop right now

+She said that people with disabilities should see their abilities beyond their disabilities.
 "I grew up in times when there was no cable TV.
 And having a disability meant more attention and love from my family.
 The fact that every story ended with and they lived happily ever after meant that whatever happened to me, things would eventually be all right.
 That's why I was able to focus on my ability beyond my disability," she said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)